OfficeDev/VBA-content/VBA/Word-VBA/articles/shapes-addcurve-method-word.md

 ## Example

-This example adds a B?zier curve to a new drawing canvas.
+This example adds a Bézier curve to a new drawing canvas.

 ```vb